ThuyHaLE/OptiMoldIQ/docs/documentations/dataPipelineOrchestrator/OptiMoldIQ_dataPipelineOrchestrator_overview.md

-# DataPipelineOrchestrator Agent Documentation
+# DataPipelineOrchestrator Documentation

 ## Overview

-The **DataPipelineOrchestrator** is the main coordinator agent responsible for managing a comprehensive two-phase data pipeline process.
+The `DataPipelineOrchestrator` is designed for managing a comprehensive two-phase data pipeline process.
 It orchestrates data collection, processing, loading operations, and provides robust error handling with automated recovery mechanisms and notification systems.

 ## Architecture